 FINE is a six-state network of nonprofit, public and private entities working collaboratively to strengthen our food system by increasing the amount of New England-grown and processed food served in our region’s schools, hospitals, colleges and other institutions.
 FINE envisions that every New England institution will preferentially purchase regionally produced food.
-Visit their website
+Donate now Visit their website

 First Teacher is a movement of parents helping parents prepare their children for success in kindergarten and beyond.
 First Teacher is a hands-on neighborhood initiative for parents and caregivers based on the idea that if knowledge, information, and effective strategies are made accessible through a non-judgmental, collaborative approach, parenting practices will improve dramatically, thereby directly supporting toddlers’ school readiness prospects.
 The long-term goal of First Teacher is that children enter K1 at or above grade-level in literacy skills and general school readiness.

 Lawrence Dream Network is a network of individuals, the goal of which is to provide culturally competent training, mentoring, and coaching to youth and young adults, parents and professionals in Lawrence.
+Currently the leadership of most city institutions are not led by community reflective leaders or residents, despite their being a pool of educated, qualified individuals residing in the city.

 The way that Connecticut funds its schools is broken.
 It's unfair to kids and taxpayers, and it doesn't work for many schools, towns and cities.
 The amount of money a school gets is not based on the needs of the kids who go to that school, and the amount taxpayers must pay to support education is are very different in each town.
 Some schools have what they need to educate kids, and others don't have textbooks for every child.